MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u>, Pickl, S., & Pfenninger, S. E. (in prep.).
 Individual differences in event experiences and psychosocial factors as drivers for language change following occupational major life events.

 * <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (in prep.).
 Decomposing varietal exposure in the lives of adult migrant L2 learners in Austria: A look at the dialect-standard-continuum.
 In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind.*

+* <u>Wirtz, M. A.</u>, Pfenninger, S. E., Rossmanith, A., & Zbinden, L. (in prep.).
+Continuity vs. cut-off points in SLA across the lifespan: From significant life events to biologically regulated thresholds.
+In C. Wright, T. Piske, A. Steinlein, P. Peltonen (eds.), *Context Matters*.

 <br>